-The basic impression in all of my books is defined through the interaction of open and closed forms.
+The emphasis is on the sculptural aspect, so that the image shown acquires a greater plasticity than would otherwise be the case.
+The basic impression in all of these books is defined by the interaction of open and closed forms.
 The absence of material which has been cut out and removed is especially apparent in the technique of the paper-cut.
-The void, or negative space, is just as important in defining the shape of the paper-cut as the paper which remains in place.
-The paper from which I cut the image has become one with the work itself.
-The book is now a block from which I carve an image.
+This void or cavity is just as important for the newly created image as the material which has been allowed to remain in place.
+The book is now a block from which I have carved volume to obtain space and the paper from which I have cut this has become one with the work itself.

 Several hundred unique hand-cut books have been produced in this manner.
 I continue to dissect the body, extracting ever more aspects of the human condition – it is a passage into skin and those overlapping layers of experience.

 BIOGRAPHY Born in New York City in 1957, son of german parents, Max Marek grew up in Manhattan and Woodstock.
 In 1970 the family moved to Germany and having finished school there he spent four years in France, studying illustration and working freelance in Paris.
 Back in Germany in the early eighties, Marek started painting, printing and making his first paper cuts.
 He soon began to show his work in galleries in Hamburg, Cologne, Paris, Munich and other cities.